 Of the many palaces in Perast, Montenegro that were built during Venetian rule, there are 16 that still stand today.

-The most well-preserved Perast palace is the Bujovic Palace, which was the posh residence of Captain Visko Bujovic – complete with stone Venetian lions.
+The most well-preserved is the Bujovic Palace, which was the posh residence of Captain Visko Bujovic – complete with stone Venetian lions.

-The Smekja Palace, the Viskovic Palace and the Bronza Palace are other palaces that you will pass while walking the length of the Perast Riva.
-Each palace is marked with a plaque, with the name and year it was built.
+The Smekja Palace, the Viskovic Palace and the Bronza Palace are other notable buildings you will pass while walking the length of the Perast Riva.
+Each is marked with a plaque, with the name and year it was built.

 Perast Museum

 The only museum in Perast is the Maritime Museum (Muzej Grada Perasta).
-Housed in the above-mentioned Bujovic Palace, the museum displays artifacts, weaponry and exhibits that share the history of Perast.
-A small fee is required to tour the Perast Maritime Museum.
+Housed in the above-mentioned Bujovic Palace, the venue displays artifacts, weaponry and exhibits that share the history of Perast.

-On the north end of the village (past the Maritime Museum) is a small Perast, Montenegro beach where visitors can swim and relax near the water.
+On the north end of the village is a small Perast, Montenegro beach where you can swim and relax near the water.

-Sun loungers are available – and can be rented for the day.
-The beach offers an excellent view of the offshore islands and the beachfront Pirate Bar is a favorite choice for food and drinks.
+Sun loungers are available in the summertime and can be rented for the day.
+The beach also offers an excellent view of the offshore islands.

 #4 Eat at Perast Restaurants